tinac22-design/tina.cheng/README.md

 # Tina Cheng – Technical Writer & Documentation Specialist

-Technical Writer with experience in healthcare, web platforms, and software documentation | Skilled in advanced formatting, templates, CMS, and making content clear and easy to use.
+Technical Writer with experience in healthcare, web platforms, and software documentation | Skilled in advanced formatting, templates, CMS, and collaborating with subject matter experts to make content clear and easy to use.

 - ## Skills
 - Technical documentation